AdamPaternostro/Azure-Databricks-Log4J-To-AppInsights/README.md

 ## Issues
 - This is currently being tested.
-- The process works good and then the app insights appender seems to fall asleep?
-I can still write using the API fine.
 - The sed command in teh appinsights_logging_init.sh could be smarter.
 I just needs to append versus a full replace.

 ## Configuration Steps